-"Architectural projections are encouraged to provide visual focus and emphasize some aspect of design such as an entryway or major windows."
+• "Architectural projections are encouraged to provide visual focus and emphasize some aspect of design such as an entryway or major windows."

-The elevations facing Pomona Avenue include second story balcony insets, large second and third-story windows, and large open storefronts on the ground (pedestrian) level.
+The elevations facing Industrial Way include second-story balcony insets, large second and third-story windows, and large open storefronts on the ground (pedestrian) level.

-"Long, unbroken building faces should be avoided, and variety should be accomplished through variation in building and forms."
+• "Long, unbroken building faces should be avoided, and variety should be accomplished through variation in building and forms."

-Long, unbroken building facades have been avoided through the provisions of projections and articulations at different floor evals and various building materials.
-The development features a variety of projections and feature articulation on each wall plane, as well as using a variety of materials.
+Long, unbroken building facades have been avoided through the provisions of projections and articulations at different floor elevations and the use of various building materials.
+The development features a variety of projections and feature articulation on each wall plane.
 Building materials include stucco, multiple colored horizontal and vertical synthetic board siding, and metal balcony railings.
 Visual interest has been provided on the front elevations including the provisions of large open storefront windows and doors.